Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The NVC process can be complicated.
 VisaNation takes the guesswork out of the equation.

-Schedule a consultation and let our expert legal team take care of your immigration needs.
+Let our expert legal team take care of your immigration needs.

-Start Now
+Start

 The National Visa Center (NVC) Expedite Request is a formal request to expedite the processing of a U.S. visa application.
 It aims to speed up this process in urgent or exceptional circumstances.

 To be successful, the request usually needs to meet certain criteria that demonstrate the need for urgent processing.
 Before you decide to make an NVC expedite request, you should have a valid reason for doing so.
-The following are considered valid reasons to make the request:

 Other factors may be considered a hardship.
-Seek advice from an immigration lawyer for proper guidance for your individual situation.
+Seek advice from an immigration lawyer for proper guidance for your situation.

 Be sure to include the case or receipt number on the subject line along with at least one of the following: